Initial Teacher Education (Teacher Training)

 Following the Ofsted inspection in February 2011, the Bristol PGCE was awarded 'Outstanding Provider Status'.

-The Graduate School of Education works in partnership with local schools, colleges and academies to deliver three teacher training routes.
-These all lead to the award of a Postgraduate Certificate in Education (PGCE) and Qualified Teacher Status (QTS).
-Successful completion of PG Certificate in Education will also give students 60 credit points at master's level.
+The School of Education works in partnership with local schools, colleges and academies to deliver two programmes in secondary teacher training – Postgraduate Certificate in Education (PGCE) and School Direct.

 All Initial Teacher Education partnerships with the University of Bristol aim to develop teachers to become inspiring and outstanding subject practitioners in a wide range of schools and to prepare them for leadership roles in the future.

 Our partnerships, which integrate training and education in school and university are committed to contributing to ongoing school improvement and to raising pupil attainment.

 In order to achieve our aims, the work of our partnerships is based around supporting the development of critically reflective practitioners.
 Our perspective on learning is that the education of teachers has three clearly identifiable phases: induction, assimilation and extension.
 To support this overarching framework, we have clear partnership values which underpin our work: